Aimé

 6. Security

-No system is completely secure.
-You are responsible for maintaining the security of your devices, browsers, accounts, credentials, EHR sessions, and local exports.
+No system is perfectly secure.
+You are responsible for maintaining the confidentiality of your credentials, devices, browser profiles, connected systems, and account access.

 7. Chrome Extension Permissions